openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 * `config <https://github.com/rdo-infra/review.rdoproject.org-config/tree/master/zuul.d>`_: Jobs which needs secrets are defined here.
 * `rdo-jobs <https://github.com/rdo-infra/rdo-jobs/tree/master/zuul.d>`_

-FAQs regarding tripleo CI jobs
+FAQs regarding TripleO CI jobs
 ++++++++++++++++++++++++++++++

 * If we have a new project, which needs to be tested at all places and installed from source but

-  - cloned from upstream source, then it needs to be added under required-projects at tripleo-ci-base-common-required-projects job.
+  - cloned from upstream source, then it must be added under required-projects at tripleo-ci-base-common-required-projects job.

-  - the project namespace is different in Upstream and downstream, then it needs to be added under required-projects at
+  - the project namespace is different in Upstream and downstream, then it must be added under required-projects at
     Downstream (tripleo-ci-base-required-projects-multinode-internal) or
     Upstream (tripleo-ci-base-required-projects-multinode-upstream) specific
     required-projects parent job.

-  - if the project is only developed at downstream or RDO or Upstream, then it needs to be added under required project at downstream or RDO or Upstream required-projects parent job.
+  - if the project is only developed at downstream or RDO or Upstream, then it must be added under required project at downstream or RDO or Upstream required-projects parent job.

 * In order to add support for new distros, please use required-projects job as a